-We have audited the accompanying balance sheets of Texas Rare Earth Resources Corp. (formerly Standard Silver Corporation) (the "Company") as of August 31, 2009 and 2008, and the related statements of operations, cash flows, and stockholders' equity (deficit) for the years then ended.
+We have audited the accompanying balance sheets of Texas Rare Earth Resources Corp. (formerly Standard Silver Corporation) (the "Company") as of August 31, 2010 and 2009, and the related statements of operations, cash flows, and stockholders' equity (deficit) for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+Our audits include consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Texas Rare Earth Resources Corp. as of August 31, 2009 and 2008, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Texas Rare Earth Resources Corp. as of August 31, 2010 and 2009, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

-LBB & ASSOCIATES LTD., LLP December 21, 2010, except for Note 7, for which the date is February 6, 2011
+LBB & ASSOCIATES LTD., LLP December 21, 2010, except for Note 8, for which the date is February 6, 2011